 Other risks that will contribute to an upward sloping yield curve include both the credit risk and default risk of corporate bonds, since both increase with time.
-While it is generally accepted that there is no credit or default risk for Treasuries, most corporate bonds do have a credit rating that can change because of changing business or economic conditions, which, in turn, may increase default risk.
-Indeed, during recessions, the yield spread between Treasuries and corporate bonds increases, because of the increased credit risk during recessions, as can be seen in the graph below.
-This is often referred to as a flight to quality, such as occurred during the 2008 credit crisis, when interest rates on Treasury bills actually went negative — people were actually paying more for T-bills than they would receive at maturity!
+While it is generally accepted that there is no credit or default risk for Treasuries, most corporate bonds do have a credit rating that can change because of changing business or economic conditions.
+Indeed, increased credit risk during recessions increases the yield spread between Treasuries and corporate bonds, as can be seen in the graph below.
+This is often called a flight to quality, such as occurred during the 2008 Great Recession, when interest rates on Treasury bills actually went negative — people were actually paying more for T-bills than they would receive at maturity!

 Another reason why bonds with longer maturities pay a higher yield is that most issuers would rather issue long-term bonds than a series of short-term bonds, since it costs money to issue bonds regardless of maturity, thus increasing the supply relative to demand.